 December 31,

 2007 2006 2005

 (in thousands)

 Increase (decrease) in reserves:

-At low end of range \$(182,436) \$(180,128) \$(183,630)
+At low end of range \$ (182,436) \$ (180,128) \$ (183,630)

 At high end of range 73,206 81,704 84,549

 Increase (decrease) in equity and net income, net of income tax

 effect:

 At low end of range \$ 118,583 \$ 117,083 \$ 119,360

-At high end of range (47,584) (53,108) (54,957)
+At high end of range (47,584) (53, 108) (54,957)

 However, the actuarial range represents an estimated range in which it is most likely that the ultimate losses and LAE will fall, based on the actuarial review of the results of the various methodologies and parameters used by the actuaries in the projection of losses and LAE.
 Each different actuarial method may produce a different indication of unpaid losses and LAE because each method relies in different ways on assumptions about the future.
-For example, the loss development methods are based on an assumption that the selected pattern of emergence or payout of claims will recur in the future, the frequency-severity method is based on an assumption that the most recent year's ultimate average cost per claim can be estimated by inflation-adjusting other accident years' average cost per claim and by extrapolating based on historical patterns the per-claim cost observed to date for the accident year, the initial expected loss method assumes that the ultimate losses can be estimated based on the payroll of workers insured by us and a benchmark loss cost per payroll or as a percentage of premium, and the Bornhuetter-Ferguson methods rely on a combination of these assumptions.
+For example, the loss development methods are based on an assumption that the selected pattern of emergence or payout of claims will recur in the future, the frequency-severity method is based on an assumption that the most recent year's ultimate average cost per claim can be estimated by inflation-adjusting other accident years' average cost per claim and by extrapolating based on historical patterns the per-claim cost observed to date for the accident year, the initial expected loss method assumes that the ul timate losses can be estimated based on the payroll of workers insured by us and a benchmark loss cost per payroll or as a percentage of premium, and the Bornhuetter-Ferguson methods rely on a combination of these assumptions.
 Actual losses are affected by a more complex combination of forces and dynamics than any one model or methodology can represent, and each actuarial methodology is an approximation of these complex forces and dynamics, and thus each different actuarial methodology may produce different indications of unpaid losses and LAE.
 None of the methods is designed or intended to produce an indication that is systematically higher or lower than the other methods.
-Nonetheless, at any given evaluation date, some of the actuarial projection methods produce indications outside this range, and the selection of reasonable alternative methods or reasonable alternative parameters in the actuarial projection process would produce an even wider range of potential outcomes, both above and below the range shown.
-Accordingly, we believe that the range of potential outcomes is considerably wider than the actuarially estimated range of the most likely outcomes.
-The magnitude of adjustments to prior years' reserves for unpaid losses and LAE reserves that we have made at December 31, 2007, 2006 and 2005, decreases of \$60.0 million, \$107.1 million, and \$78.1 million respectively-also illustrate that changes in estimates of unpaid losses and LAE can be significant from year to year.
+Nonetheless, at any given evaluation date, some of the actuarial projection methods produce indication souside this range, and the selection of reasonable alternative methods or reasonable alternative parameters in the actuarial projection process would produce an even wider range of potential outcomes, both above and below the range shown.
+Accordingly, we believe that the range of potential outcomes, both above and below the range shown.
+Accordingly, we believe that the range of potential outcomes, both above and below the range shown.
+Accordingly, and the solutiones.
+The magnitude of adjustments to prior years' reserves for unpaid losses and LAE reserves that we have made at December 31, 2007, 2006 and 2005, decreases of \$60.0 million, \$107.1 million , and \$78.1 million respectively-also illustrate that changes in estimates of unpaid losses and LAE can be significant from year to year.
 We do not have a basis for anticipating that actual future payments of losses and LAE are more likely to be either greater than or less than the reserve for unpaid losses and LAE on our current balance sheet.